idvorkin/idvorkin.github.io/_d/ai-testing.md

 You can see my PromptFoo test cases [here](https://github.com/idvorkin/nlp/blob/1ca6b3f85895b2684596c8957f0a0bd5a7a5d4f1/eval/commit/diff_commit.json?plain=1#L2f).

 How to get the test case?
-I'd recommend recording a trace with LangSmith, then copy/export them from a LangChain trace and write to JSON (todo add a script for this)
+I'd recommend recording a trace with LangSmith, then copy/export them from a LangChain trace and write to JSON (todo add a script for this).

 And the output of the run [in PromptFoo](https://app.promptfoo.dev/eval/f:442e0857-efc0-408b-9a6d-c064ee7ae306).